What is performance testing?

 Cloud performance testing

-At first, organizations thought that moving performance testing to the cloud would ease the performance testing process while making it more scalable.
-The thought process was that an organization could offload the process to the cloud, and that would solve all their problems.
-However, when organizations began doing this, they started to find that there are still issues in conducting performance testing in the cloud, as the organization won't have in-depth, white-box knowledge on the cloud provider's side.
+At first, organizations thought moving performance testing to the cloud would ease the performance testing process, while making it more scalable.
+The thought process was they could offload the process to the cloud, and that would solve all their problems.
+However, when organizations began doing this, they started to find that there were still issues in conducting performance testing in the cloud, as the organization won't have in-depth, white box knowledge on the cloud provider's side.

-Inter-application communication can be one of the biggest issues in moving an app to the cloud.
-Cloud environments will typically have more security restrictions on internal communications than on-premises environments.
+Interapplication communication can be one of the biggest issues in moving an app to the cloud.
+Cloud environments typically have more security restrictions on internal communications than on-premises environments.
 An organization should construct a complete map of which servers, ports and communication paths the application uses before moving to the cloud.
 Conducting performance monitoring may help as well.